Home Entrepreneurship The Dark Side of Entrepreneurship

 A budding Entrepreneur in our family once told me how inspired he was to see my company grow from nothing to a company with a decent turnover without any funding or help.

-I didn’t want to be a party spoiler and dampen his spirits by speaking to him about the ‘ugly side of being an Entrepreneur.’
+I didn’t want to be a party spoiler and dampen his spirits by discussing the ‘ugly side of being an Entrepreneur.’

 The dark side of Entrepreneurship is a secret that unravels itself after you become an Entrepreneur.